This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Metal Should You Choose for Your Engagement Ring?

-Remember gold in its pure form is yellow.
+As far as color, gold in its pure form is yellow.
 So the more you reduce the amount of gold content in your mixture, the more muted the yellow will look.
 Some people prefer the softer yellow gold look.
 If that’s your preference, then a 14 karat gold setting might be right for you.
 If you like a stronger yellow hue, then 18 karat is the way to go.

 But What About Other Colors of Gold?
+And What in the World is Rhodium?

 Cart